TOTAL REFURBISHMENT OF PAGE UNDER WAY

 I first went here in November of 1962 and was struck by the interesting variety of the fleet.
 At this time the trolleybuses were expected to be gone within weeks but lasted about four more months due to delays in deliveries of replacement buses.
 These photos show clearly the costly elaborate gold lining out on the maroon main livery that was a policy of the corporation even on later modern additions to the fleet

 In the early 1960s it was still just possible to spot an occasional pre-war bus still working for a living.
-Portsmouth seemingly always looked after its fleet and consequently it lasted well ( I remember, on a school visit to HMS Victory, seeing that they still had TD2's only five or six years before this shot).
-A few of this batch of Leyland TD4s in fact lasted much longer as open-toppers but I was surprised and delighted to snap and later ride on this one
+Portsmouth seemingly always looked after its fleet and consequently it lasted well ( I remember, on a school visit to HMS Victory, seeing that they still had TD2's or TD3's's only five or six years before this shot).
+A few of this batch of Leyland TD4s in fact lasted much longer as open-toppers but I was surprised and delighted to snap and later ride on this one in November 1962.

 These Daimler CWA6 (AEC 7.7 litre engine) were presumably delivered as utility specification vehicles, however by 1962 they were carrying more up to date bodies by Crossley.
 My clear memory of the lower deck ride on 177 to Paulsgrove was the noise and awful vibration.
 So bad was it that I waited for the next bus to return and this was a Weymann bodied Leyland PD2.

 A batch of these all-Crossley double deckers was acquired in the early post-war period and a number remained in service until the early/mid 1960s.
 There were however significant problems encountered with the originally Crossley turbomotor engines and in Portsmouth's case they were replaced by older Leyland units.